brikis98/yevgeniy-brikman-homepage/_posts/2015-06-30-ping-play-big-pipe-streaming-for-play-framework.md

 1. Instead of waiting for *all* of the service calls to redeem, you render each one individually into `Html` as soon as the data is available, giving you a `Future[Html]`.
-2. Each `Future[Html]`, plus the DOM id of the placeholder where it should be inserted, is wrapped in a `Pagelet` object.
+2. Each `Future[Html]`, plus the DOM id of where in the DOM it should be inserted, is wrapped in an `HtmlPagelet` object.
-3. The `Pagelet` objects are interleaved into an `HtmlStream` so that they can be sent down to the browser in whatever order they redeem.
+3. The `HtmlPagelet` objects are composed into a `BigPipe` object, and told to use client-side rendering.
+4. This `BigPipe` instance and all the `HtmlPagelet` objects are passed to the streaming template for rendering.

 When you load this page, you will see the outline of the page almost immediately, and each pagelet will fill in this outline as soon as the